 Forwards: Sergio Aguero (Manchester City), Gonzalo Higuain (Napoli), Lionel Messi (Barcelona), Ezequiel Lavezzi (Paris Saint-Germain), Rodrigo Palacio (Inter Milan).

 Qualifying with reasonable ease and with a plethora of attacking talent at hand, Argentina are in prime position to launch an assault on the 2014 World Cup.

 In addition to their offensive riches, they will be playing on their home continent, and their familiarity with the baking heat and concentrated humidity will serve them well against teams who may toil in the Brazilian sun

 Lionel Messi will be keen to fire his team into the knock-out phase and way beyond, especially after he failed to net at the 2010 World Cup.
 But in Brazil, with a supporting cast of Sergio Aguero, Ezequiel Lavezzi and Gonzalo Higuain, Sabella’s team will not be lacking in firepower if Messi was to come up short again.

 Argentina blew hot and cold at the previous World Cup under the stewardship of Diego Maradona.
 Under Sabella, they look better organised, much more pragmatic and subsequently have a better platform in place to allow Messi and co. to flourish.
-It remains to be seen whether this added stability is exactly what this team needs to win their first World Cup for 28 years.
+Martin Demichelis and Pablo Zabaleta are key defensive men, and come into this World Cup on the back of a title winning campaign with Manchester City.

 Expect a strong showing from this talented group.
-A semifinal appearance is a very strong possibility, and if Messi can weave his magic then the Argentinians have a wonderful chance of glory.
+A semifinal appearance is a very strong possibility, and if Messi can weave his magic, then the Argentinians have a wonderful chance of glory.